BDSchenck/Expected-Signature-Convergence/README.md

 ## Block Sampling Architecture

+The core challenge in signature estimation from dependent data is balancing bias and variance.
+Our solution uses a block-based approach that divides the time series into non-overlapping segments, allowing us to exploit local stationarity while controlling for long-range dependence.

 ### Estimator Construction
 - **Block length**: Δt_N = δ/N
 - **Number of blocks**: K_N ≍ N^{1+2β} where β = 1/p